ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/07-csharp-properties.md

 ## Different Access Levels

-It is possible to declare your property as `public` and give a different access level to one of the accessors, i.e. if we wanted to add a GPA property ot our student:
+It is possible to declare your property as `public` and give a different access level to one of the accessors, i.e. if we wanted to add a GPA property to our student:

 ```csharp
 public double GPA { get; private set; } = 4.0;